 Numerical and Qualitative Contrasts of Two Statistical Models for Water Quality Change in Tidal Waters.
 Beck, M. and Murphy, R. R.

-Two statistical approaches, weighted regression on time, discharge, and season and generalized additive models, have recently been used to evaluate water quality trends in estuaries.
-Both models have been used in similar contexts...
+Two statistical approaches, weighted regression on time, discharge, and season and generalized additive models, were used to evaluate water quality trends in estuaries.
+Link to the article.